 Protein is great for building lean, toned, sexy muscles…without the bulk:-)

-Protein is crucial to your health, proteins are made of Amino Acids that are needed for virtually every aspect of bodily function; they are generally known as your building blocks.
+Protein is crucial to your health, proteins are made of Amino Acids that are needed for virtually every aspect of bodily function.

 There are 22 Amino Acids, some are called “essential” in that the body can’t produce them so you need to get them from your diet and some are “semi essential” which means your body can synthesise them from the combination of other Amino Acids.

-Animal meats are called “complete proteins” as they contain all the amino acids.
-Nuts, seeds and vegetables still contain protein but not all the “Amino Acids” so are often called incomplete proteins.
+Animal proteins are called “complete proteins” as they contain all the amino acids.
+Nuts, seeds and vegetables still contain protein but not all the “Amino Acids” so are often referred to as incomplete proteins.

 You should probably eat both in your diet.
-Of course, Vegans and Vegetarians choose not too; if you are feeling good and in good health when following a Vegan or Vegetarian diet then great but some of us may need quality animal protein too.
-We are all very different and have different requirements so you have to work out what is best for you.
+However, if you are feeling good and in good health when following a Vegan or Vegetarian diet then great, but some of us may need quality animal protein too.
+We are all very different and have different requirements so you have to work out what is best for your body.

-Proteins are needed for all repair processes in the body so key to your health, animal produce has high levels of vitamins and minerals as well as being excellent sources of protein.
+Protein is needed for all repair processes in the body so key to your health, animal produce contain high levels of vitamins and minerals as well as being excellent sources of protein.

 We recommend buying a small portion of quality protein as opposed to a larger portion that has less quality, so buy the best you can.
-A farmers market is great place to find free range meat at great prices.
+A farmers market is an excellent place to find free range animal produce at great prices.

 If you want to build lean, sexy muscle then you’ll need to train properly and have a higher level of protein than when you are not training.

-Aaaah carbohydrates!
+Aaaah carbohydrates (carbs)!
 One of the great debates in nutrition!
 We get frustrated by how complicated people make this issue.

-So we want to make this easy for you so think of your carbohydrates in 3 ways: Fibrous
+We want to make this easy for you, so think of carbohydrates in 3 ways:

-• Fibrous carbs are carbs such vegetables, beans, fruits, oats and certain whole grains.
+• Fibrous carbohydrates are carbs such as vegetables, beans, fruits, oats and certain whole grains.

-• Starchy Carbohydrates such as pasta, rice, potato and certain breads.
+• Starchy Carbohydrates are carbs such as pasta, rice, potato and certain breads.

 • Simple Sugars are of course things like sweets, chocolates and cakes etc!